ianheggie-oaf/scraper_utils/docs/interleaving_requests.md

-# Interleaving Requests with Dcheduler
+# Interleaving Requests with Scheduler

-The `ScraperUtils::Dcheduler` provides a lightweight utility that:
+The `ScraperUtils::Scheduler` provides a lightweight utility that:

 * Works on other authorities while in the delay period for an authority's next request
 * Optimizes the total scraper run time